Is your long-distance relationship working?

 Since they don’t take as much time, it’s a good idea to make several.

-Try to keep the playlists to about 25 songs, much shorter if you’re making a driving or workout mix.
+Try to keep the playlists to about 25 songs, esquire offers the best songs of all time to get you started, much shorter if you’re making a driving or workout mix.

 Another cool way to bond is by making a mutual playlist, sharing whichever songs are in your mind that day.